Highlights of the Program

 • Administering ciRNA™ to dermis cells that drive in vivo protein production for therapy response

-• Sustaining protein expression for over a week, enabling one or two doses to reach effect
+• Sustaining protein expression for over a week, enabling one or two doses to reach the desired effect

-• Extending two-dose vaccine efficacy into programs for cancer, fibrosis, autoimmune disease
+• Extending two-dose vaccine efficacy into programs for cancer, fibrosis, and autoimmune disease

-Q&A SESSION ON ciRNA PLATFORM TARGETING PROTEIN-PRODUCING DERMAL CELLS
+Q&A SESSION ON ciRNA™ PLATFORM TARGETING PROTEIN-PRODUCING DERMAL CELLS

 REVSELECT™ AI-POWERED 5′ UTR OPTIMIZATION DRIVING 65% HIGHER PROTEIN EXPRESSION AND ACCELERATED PATHWAYS FOR PERSONALIZED mRNA THERAPEUTICS